vbaska3001/Docker_Project/README.md

 This project showcases my skills in Web application development, Docker image creation, Containerization and app deployment using Docker.

-All the files added can be used replicated in local environment upon testing to implement and utilize the dockerized application.
+All the files added can be used to replicate in local environment upon testing to implement and utilize the dockerized application.

 ## Project Overview